hazelcast/hazelcast-aws/README.md

 - `cluster` - it cannot be detected automatically
 - `use-public-ip` - must be set to `true`

-Note also that your ECS Tasks must have public IP assigned and your IAM Task Role must have `ec2:DescribeNetworkInterfaces` permission.
+Note also that your ECS Tasks must have public IPs assigned and your IAM Task Role must have `ec2:DescribeNetworkInterfaces` permission.

 Following are example declarative and programmatic configuration snippets.